Graphcalibur/kfc-orbital-2021/client/README.md

 - /user/[user] -> Page for viewing a user's profile
 - /rooms -> Page for viewing and joining rooms
 - /waitingroom -> Page for waiting in a room before the race starts
+- /race -> Page for the actual race
 - Any other url will display a "404 Error Page Not Found."

 ## Image Sources